cytoscape/RCy3/README.md

-# Bioconductor_RCytoscape
+# Bioconductor_RCy3
-Update RCytoscape to work for Cytoscape 3.1.1 and higher using CyREST
+This package replaces RCytoscape for Cytoscape 3.1.1 and higher

 ## RCy3 Environment Setup

 In addition to this package (RCy3), you will need:

 1. Java SE 8.
 Cytoscape and CyREST currently do not support Java SE 6 anymore.
 It can be can downloaded from Oracle here: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
 Java SE 7 works only in combination with Cytoscape 3.2.0.
-2. Cytoscape 3.2.1+ (with installed CyREST plugin 0.9.14+).
+2. Cytoscape 3.3.+ (with installed CyREST plugin 3.3.1+).
 Cytoscape can be downloaded using this URL: http://www.cytoscape.org/download.php.
 The CyREST plugin, a Cytoscape plugin which provides the Cytoscape end of the communication layer, can be easily be installed via the integrated app store or it can be downloaded from here: http://apps.cytoscape.org/apps/cyrest.
 See instructions below.
-3. R 3.1.3+ (and RStudio as IDE if desired) which can be downloaded here: http://cran.r-project.org.
+3. R 3.2+ (and RStudio as IDE if desired) which can be downloaded here: http://cran.r-project.org.

 ## Setup steps: